 2018 brought ‘Back-to-Back’ championships to the Hairhoger Pulling Team from Lawrence County Pennsylvania as “Jerry-Atricks” became the first ‘Back-to-Back” champion since Richard Scott and “Silver Bullet II” pulled the trick in 2012-13.
 Hairhoger is a very popular champion and indicated that he will go after a three-peat in the next season.

 The Big Rigs Pulling Series is the oldest series of events in the United States that is dedicated to the over-the-road semi-trucks.
 Full Pull Productions, Inc. was incorporated in 1987 by Richard (Rick) Feicht and has become the largest producer and promoter of sanctioned tractor and truck pulling events in the eastern United States.
-Aimee Love is the President and CEO of the corporation while the Vice President and Director of Operations is Richard Love.
+In 2021 the Series along with Full Pull Productions was sold to Richard and Aimee Love of Scottdale, Pennsylvania.